TonnyL/Awesome_APIs/Global.md

 + [Videos](#videos)
 + [Weather](#weather)
 + [More Resource](#more-resource)

+#### BarCode and QR Code
++ [Google Barcode](https://developers.google.com/vision/android/barcodes-overview?hl=en) - The Barcode API detects barcodes in real-time, on device, in any orientation.
+It can also detect multiple barcodes at once.
++ [QR Code Generator](http://goqr.me/api/) - You can generate and decode / read QR code graphics with our QR code generator web API at api.qrserver.com.

 #### Blogging
 + [Blogger](https://developers.google.com/blogger/) - The Blogger API v3 allows you to create new blog posts, edit or delete existing posts, and query for posts that match particular criteria.